Visual Privacy Protection via Mapping Distortion: Experiments

-To verify the effectiveness of the augmentation in AugMDP, we compare AugMDP and MDP on both CIFAR-10 and restricted CASIA-WebFace datasets.
-Table \ref{table:aug_effect} shows the test accuracy of these two methods on two datasets, where the number in the parenthesis following AugMDP is the value of augmentation-related hyper-parameter $T$.
+\textbf{Augmentation Effects.} To verify the effectiveness of the augmentation effects in AugMDP, we compare AugMDP and MDP on both CIFAR-10 and restricted CASIA-WebFace datasets.
+Table \ref{table:aug_effect} shows the test accuracy of these two methods on two datasets, where the number in the parenthesis following AugMDP in the table is the value of augmentation-related hyper-parameter $T$.
 Particularly, AugMDP (1) is equivalent to MDP.

-Table \ref{table:aug_effect} shows AugMDP is better than MDP across different tasks even when $T$ is relatively small.
-Besides, $T$ should be adjusted according to specific requirements, since AugMDP brings additional computations and storage costs.
+As demonstrated in Table \ref{table:aug_effect}, AugMDP is better than MDP across different tasks even when $T$ is relatively small ($i.e., T=2$).
+Note that $T$ should be adjusted according to specific requirements since AugMDP brings additional computation and storage costs.